All Products

 Important

-The format definition here must exactly match the format used to generate the logs on your server.
-Otherwise, parsing will fail.
+The format definition here must exactly match the format that is used to generate the log on your server.
+Otherwise, parsing fails.

-3. Common parameters: The following parameters are common across multiple data processors and serve the same purpose.
+3. Common parameters: The following parameters are common across multiple data processor plugins and serve the same purpose.

-• Source field: Specifies the source field to be parsed.
-The default is content, which refers to the entire collected log entry.
+• Original field: Specifies the source field to parse.
+The default is content, which is the entire collected log entry.

-• Keep source field on parse success: If selected, this option retains the original log content after successful parsing.
+• Retain original field if parsing succeeds: This option retains the original log content even after successful parsing.

 3. Log filtering

-Indiscriminately collecting large volumes of low-value or irrelevant logs, such as DEBUG or INFO level entries, can waste storage resources, increase costs, hinder query performance, and pose data leakage risks.
-To address these issues, you can use fine-grained filtering to ensure efficient and secure log collection.
+Collecting large volumes of low-value or irrelevant logs, such as DEBUG or INFO entries, wastes storage, increases costs, impairs query efficiency, and poses data leakage risks.
+To address these issues, use fine-grained filtering rules for efficient and secure log collection.

 Filter logs based on field content, for example, by collecting only logs where the level is WARNING or ERROR.